 The Institute for Social Innovation and Impact (ISII) at the University of Northampton evaluates and measures the social impact of social innovations in the UK and around the world, as well as exploring the financing of, and policy support for, social innovation.
 The ISII defines social impact as ‘the economic, social and environmental benefits delivered by an organisation to society’ and the Institute views social innovation as any new structure or process that enhances a society’s resources and cohesion.
 Crucially, the ISII is fully self-sustaining and sources its income entirely from external contracts/grants, with no core University funding provided.
 In this way it operates in the same manner as a socially innovative, entrepreneurial organisation!

 - Supports social innovators to develop their ideas and organisations through the delivery of cutting-edge academic research and consultancy services.

-- Evaluates the social impact of a range of initiatives and organisations, through the use of their bespoke ‘Social Impact Matrix©’, quantitative and qualitative research methods.
+- Evaluates the social impact of a range of initiatives and organisations, through the use of their bespoke ‘Social Impact Matrix©’ and qualitative research methods.

 - Supports the University in developing, implementing and evaluating socially innovative, high impact projects.

 - Engages in international collaborations centred on sustainable development with other universities, NGOs and international funders.